Chart Color Schemes

 Kingston Beach - Blackmans Bay has a typical household mix, with a lower-than-average median household size

-Family households comprise 73.8% of all households, including 31.2% couples with children, 31.4% couples without children, and 10.6% single parent families.
-Non-family households account for 26.2%, with lone person households at 23.3% and group households making up 2.9%.
-The median household size is 2.5 people, smaller than the Greater Hobart average of 2.6.
+Family households account for 73.8 percent of all households, including 31.2 percent couples with children, 31.4 percent couples without children, and 10.6 percent single parent families.
+Non-family households make up the remaining 26.2 percent, with lone person households at 23.3 percent and group households comprising 2.9 percent of the total.
+The median household size is 2.5 people, which is smaller than the Greater Hobart average of 2.6.

 Frequently Asked Questions - Households